hassio-addons/repository/esphome/README.md

 If set to `true`, this will enable streamer mode, which makes ESPHome hide all potentially private information.
-So for example WiFi (B)SSIDs (which could be used to find your location), usernames etc. Please note that you need to use the `!secret` tag in your YAML file to also prevent these from showing up while editing and validating.
+So for example WiFi (B)SSIDs (which could be used to find your location), usernames, etc. Please note that you need to use the `!secret` tag in your YAML file to also prevent these from showing up while editing and validating.